adasomg/the-missing-clojure-intro/README.md

 (def url "https://dev.to")

-;; turn everything into functions so we only fetch stuff when acually calling print-top-words rather than on load (defn fetch-document []
+;; turn everything into functions so we only fetch stuff when actually calling print-top-words rather than on load (defn fetch-document []
   (enlive/html-resource (java.net.URL. url)))